HMB9666/HyDEA/README.md

 Run the following command to execute the case:

-(1) 2D lid-driven cavity flow, using the ICPCG solver for the Pressure Poisson Equation.
-Navigate to the "/home/xxx/petibm/PetIBM/examples/navierstokesICPCG/192cavity" directory and run:
+(1) 2D lid-driven cavity flow, using the ICPCG solver for the Pressure Poisson Equation:
 ```
+$ cd /home/xxx/petibm/PetIBM/examples/navierstokesICPCG/192cavity
-petibm-navierstokesICPCG
+$ petibm-navierstokesICPCG
 ```
-(2) 2D lid-driven cavity flow, using the HyDEA solver for the Pressure Poisson Equation.
-Navigate to the "/home/xxx/petibm/PetIBM/examples/navierstokesHyDEA/192cavity" directory and run:
+(2) 2D lid-driven cavity flow, using the HyDEA solver for the Pressure Poisson Equation:
 ```
+$ cd /home/xxx/petibm/PetIBM/examples/navierstokesHyDEA/192cavity
-petibm-navierstokesHyDEA
+$ petibm-navierstokesHyDEA
 ```
-(3) One stationary circular cylinder immersed in 2D lid-driven cavity flow, using the ICPCG solver for the Pressure Poisson Equation.
-Navigate to the "/home/xxx/petibm/PetIBM/examples/decoupledibpmICPCG/192_1Cylinder" directory and run:
+(3) One stationary circular cylinder immersed in 2D lid-driven cavity flow, using the ICPCG solver for the Pressure Poisson Equation:
 ```
+$ cd /home/xxx/petibm/PetIBM/examples/ decoupledibpmICPCG/192_1Cylinder
-petibm-decoupledibpmICPCG
+$ petibm-decoupledibpmICPCG
 ```
-(4) One stationary circular cylinder immersed in 2D lid-driven cavity flow, using the HyDEA solver for the Pressure Poisson Equation.
-Navigate to the "/home/xxx/petibm/PetIBM/examples/decoupledibpmHyDEA/192_1Cylinder" directory and run:
+(4) One stationary circular cylinder immersed in 2D lid-driven cavity flow, using the HyDEA solver for the Pressure Poisson Equation:
 ```
+$ cd /home/xxx/petibm/PetIBM/examples/ decoupledibpmHyDEA/192_1Cylinder
-petibm-decoupledibpmHyDEA
+$ petibm-decoupledibpmHyDEA
 ```

 #### Contents